 You may want to consider using a rod holder or selecting an area that won’t require you to cast as far out when using this type of equipment.

-You can also consider the type of fishOpens in a new tab. you’re looking to catch, and that too will play a role in the size and length of your reel and rod.
+You can also consider the type of fish you’re looking to catch, and that too will play a role in the size and length of your reel and rod.

-For example, if you target big fishOpens in a new tab. such as sharks or redfish, you’ll need to cast much further out than if you were looking to catch surf perch or flounder.
+For example, if you target big fish such as sharks or redfish, you’ll need to cast much further out than if you were looking to catch surf perch or flounder.

 This would be very hard to do with a shorter rod.
 Try scoping out areas that boast smaller fish and won’t require you to cast out beyond a sand bar or two.